-In addition, all candidates (with the exception of those holding a Ph.D. degree), are obliged to take the Psychometric Entrance Examination by March/April 2017 and achieve a minimum score of 600 (or by July 2017 in Spanish).
+In addition, all candidates (with the exception of those holding a Ph.D. degree), are obliged to take the Psychometric Entrance Examination by March/April 2018 (or by July 2018 in Spanish) and achieve a minimum score of 600.

-The last date to submit all documents concerning previous education is April 30, 2017, except for Mechina grades, which may be submitted until July 31, 2017
+The last date to submit all documents concerning previous education is August 15, 2018.

 The Faculty will admit candidates with the highest scores in each of the categories mentioned above, according to quotas determined by the Faculty's Admissions Committee.